iPhone battery yellow: How to turn off Low Power Mode

 Tip 1: Avoid letting your iPhone die

-We recommend you monitor the state of charge of your fleet of wireless devices at a single glance with AirBuddy.
-A simple click on an icon in your menu bar displays a list of wireless devices connected to your Mac, along with their battery status.
-The app can also notify you when your devices' batteries are low and when charging is complete.
+When on Mac, I monitor the state of charge of my devices at a single glance with AirBuddy.
+A simple click on an icon in the menu bar displays a list of wireless devices connected to my Mac, along with their battery status.
+The app also notifies me when the devices' batteries are low and when charging is complete.

 AirBuddy